-- In addition to Appropriate Achievement indicators, Strong Achievement includes: - include well-crafted sentences that enhance meaning and readability - arrange sentences into coherent paragraphs and sustain readability with transitions - create a rhythmic flow with varied sentence lengths and beginnings
+In addition to Appropriate Achievement indicators, Strong Achievement includes:

+- include well-crafted sentences that enhance meaning and readability - sustain readability with transitions between unified and coherent paragraphs - deliberately create a rhythmic flow with varied sentence lengths and beginnings

 - What is the strongest sentence in your piece?
-What makes it strong? - How can you make this sentence longer, shorter or start without using the subject? - Reread this part and see if it is easy to read aloud.
+What makes it strong? - How can you make this sentence longer, shorter or start without using the subject? - Reread this part and see if it is easy to read aloud. - What is the topic of this paragraph?
+Are there sentences that wander or create confusions?